 Automated integration with your Data Warehouses/multiple data sources and the analytics database can make your choice much simpler as a lot of necessary features can be integrated readily.

 Integrating and analyzing data from a huge set of diverse sources can be challenging, this is where Hevo comes into the picture.
-Hevo Data, a No-code Data Pipeline helps you transfer data from a source of your choice in a fully-automated and secure manner without having to write the code repeatedly.
+Hevo Data, a No-code Data Pipeline helps you transfer data from free sources like Google Analytics or a source of your choice in a fully automated and secure manner without having to write the code repeatedly.
 Hevo with its strong integration with 100+ sources & BI tools, allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiffy.